FTarfasse/quick-perf-wiki/SQL-annotations.md

 |[@EnableLikeWithLeadingWildcard](./@EnableLikeWithLeadingWildcard)  | Enable like with leading wildcard |

 # Configure global annotations

+_Global annotations_ apply on each test.

+Let's suppose that you want that you want to add QuickPerf in ab application having automatic test.

+By applying some SQL global annotations you may quickly detect some performance properties that can be improvec.

+To do this, you have to create a class implementing _SpecifiableGlobalAnnotations_ interface. ***The class implementing _SpecifiableGlobalAnnotations_ has to be in _org.quickperf_ package***.

-A SqlAnnotationBuilder class is available to easily implement SpecifiableGlobalAnnotations.
+A _SqlAnnotationBuilder_ class is available to easily implement _specifyAnnotationsAppliedOnEachTest()_ method.

 ```java
 package org.quickperf;